jason-ash/jtash/src/posts/20220128-riddler-transmission.md

 # Solution

-<strong>This process will eventually result in 35.2% of the transmission fluid being "old".</strong> In fact, this will happen after just 12 months, and the transmission will reach a steady state, where this ratio never changes, provided we continue to replace one liter of fluid each month.
+<strong>This process will eventually result in 35.2% of the transmission fluid being "old".</strong> In fact, this will happen after just 12 months!
+At that point, the transmission will reach a steady state where the proportion of "old" oil in the transmission will never change, provided we continue to replace a liter of fluid each month.

 I first solved this problem by writing several functions in Python to model the process.
 We can model the transmission as an array of values representing the amount of oil of each age.
 This array will have 13 values, for ages 0, 1, 2, ..., 11 months, and a final value for oil that is "old" - at least 12 months in age.
 Each of the steps of removing oil, refilling oil, and moving us forward in time are handled by separate functions.
 Finally, we compose the functions together and repeat the process in a loop until we reach the steady state.